What is a content creator exactly?

 Examples help readers understand concepts faster.

-Drab content doesn’t include examples at all.
+Drab copy doesn’t include examples at all.
 Or, has dated ones.Top-notch content incorporates fresh relevant examples that light up a content piece.Click To Tweet

 Top content creators dig up fresh, relevant examples to make their points come alive.